ritika-2310/SalesVision/readme.md

 ```
 <br>
 - Uses st.cache_resource to avoid reconnecting on every run.<br>
-- Establishes a connection to MySQL database.
+- Establishes a connection to MySQL database.<br>
 <br>
 #Data Upload and Preview
 - The uploaded data is previewed using st.dataframe.